-One of the biggest mistakes you can make when deciding to undertake a major kitchen renovation is not working with a professional and trying to do things yourself.
+One of the biggest mistakes you can make when deciding to undertake a significant kitchen renovation is not working with a professional and trying to do things yourself.

 2. Storage Space.

-When planning out your next kitchen remodel, work with a design professional who can assist you with planning the right amount of light for your kitchen that will aid in making your space feel larger, brighter, and more airy.
+When planning out your next kitchen remodel, work with a design professional who can assist you with planning the right amount of light for your kitchen that will aid in making your space feel larger, brighter, and airier.

 4. Kitchen Islands.

-If you’re looking to add additional countertop space and opportunities for more storage, a kitchen island is a great addition to any kitchen.
-The heart of any kitchen is a great kitchen island.
+If you’re looking to add additional countertop space and opportunities for more storage, a kitchen island is an excellent addition to any kitchen.
+The heart of any kitchen is a grand kitchen island.
 An essential part of the kitchen island is the lights that go above it.